gocheaphosting/easy-paypal-lte/readme.txt

 = Pro Features =

-In addition to the fully functional Lite plugin version, there is a [Pro Version](http://buy.thulasidas.com/easy-paypal "Get Easy PayPal Pro for $6.95") with many more features.
+In addition to the fully functional Lite plugin version, there is a [Pro Version](http://buy.thulasidas.com/ezpaypal "Get Easy PayPal Pro for $19.95") with many more features.
 If the following features are important to you, consider buying the *Pro* version.
+The *Pro* version is a completely rewritten application based on the twitter bootstrap framework.
+It will be ported as the lite version here in early Jan 2015.
+The description below is a bit out of date.

 1. *Data Security*: The *Pro* version takes special measures to set up data verification links to ensure your sales data is safe and not susceptible to corruption.
 In technical terms, it checks for the existence of InnoDB in your MySQL installation, and uses it if found, setting up foreign keys to ensure referential integrity, and indices to guarantee performance.
 The Lite version uses the default MyISAM engine, fast and simple, but not exactly secure.
 2. *IPN Logs*: In the pro version, you can choose to receive the log file for each IPN transaction via email.